AnonymousCSResearcher/FineGrainedMSCPred/README.md

 ## Wikisource Entity Linking (Wikification)

-Data and algorithms can be found in the folder 'EntityLinking'.
+Data and algorithms can be found in the folder 'src/entity linking'.

 ### 1) View manual evaluation